rprat-pro/mm-opera-hpc/README.md

 ## Polycrystal Case

 This test case illustrates the simulation of a Representative Volume Element (RVE) of a polycrystal made of uranium dioxide (`UO₂`).
 The objective is to study the mechanical viscoplastic response of the material under a macroscopic uniaxial loading.
-In addition to the mechanical analysis, this example implements a fixed-point algorithm to converge toward a macroscopic uniaxial tensile state.
-The example given in the repository of this test case corresponds to a simplification with only 5 grains in order to enable an easy comparison with a reference solution given by the Cast3M code.
+The example given in the repository of this test case corresponds to a simplification with a polycrystal composed of 5 crystals in order to enable an easy comparison with a reference solution given by the Cast3M code.

 ![Polycristal Case](img/polycrystal/polycrystal.png)